-For the three months ended March 31, 2024, there was a tax expense in discontinued operations as a result of the (i) tax effect of a pre-tax loss, (ii) a valuation allowance against net deferred tax assets that were not realizable on a more-likely-than-not basis, and (iii) permanent items and state taxes related to the Disposition.
-For the three months ended March 31, 2023, there was no income tax provision / (benefit) in discontinued operations, as a result of the valuation allowance against net deferred tax assets that were not realizable on a more-likely-than-not basis.
+For the three and six months ended June 30, 2023, there was no income tax provision / (benefit) in discontinued operations, as a result of the valuation allowance against net deferred tax assets that were not realizable on a more-likely-than-not basis.

-As part of the Disposition, the Company was required to repay approximately \$33.8 million outstanding under the Revolving Credit Facility and \$30.9 million of the \$150.0 million outstanding under the Notes (i.e., approximately 20.6%), leaving approximately \$119.1 million aggregate principal amount of Notes outstanding as of March 31, 2024.
+As part of the Disposition, the Company was required to repay approximately \$33.8 million outstanding under the Revolving Credit Facility and \$30.9 million of the \$150.0 million then-outstanding under the Notes (i.e., approximately 20.6% of the aggregate principal then-outstanding was repaid).
 The Company derecognized approximately 20.6% of the unamortized debt discount costs, which resulted in an approximately \$4.9 million loss on partial debt extinguishment that was attributed to the discontinued operation.
 All historical interest expense associated with the Revolving Credit Facility and 20.6% of the historical interest expense associated with the Notes were allocated to the discontinued operation.